How much is car insurance in Brampton?

-- Brampton has a new bus transit network affectionately referred to as the "Zoom" system, which initially got its funding in 2006.
+- Brampton has a bus transit network affectionately referred to as the "Zoom" system.

 - Brampton is merely a suburb of Toronto without any real downtown core.
 False.
 Brampton's historic and bustling Queen Street strip is lined with shops, boutiques, and great restaurants.

 - Brampton offers permit parking.
 False.
 Unlike many other GTA cities, Brampton doesn't offer permit parking.

 - Don't look up.
 Brampton is located beside Pearson International Airport, so planes can often be seen (and heard) whizzing by overhead.
 Avoid getting distracted — keep your eyes on the road, not on the sky.